wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-secure-teams-voice-functionality/includes/4-block-inbound-calls.md

 ### View all number exceptions

 In this example, the **Identity** parameter is optional.
-If the **Identity** parameter isn't specified, this cmdlet returns a list of all number exception patterns entered for a tenant.
+If the **Identity** parameter isn't specified, this cmdlet returns a list of all number exception patterns entered for a tenant:

 ```powershell
 Get-CsTenantBlockedNumberExceptionPattern -Identity <XdsGlobalRelativeIdentity> -Tenant <GUID>